 Indiana’s projected growth is predicted to increase by approximately 660,000 residents by 2050, putting the population at 7.27 million.

-Population growth is steady in the state, which likely means home values will continue to rise as demand increases.
+Population growth is steady in the state, which likely means home property values will continue to rise as demand increases.

 Additionally, Indianapolis is the 15th largest city in the USA, making it a top contender for desirability.
 The four major densely populated urban areas in Indiana after Indianapolis are Fort Wayne, Evansville, Carmel, and South Bend.